 - Full Description

 The practical aspects are many: Uploading video to the Internet is only the beginning of a trend where a consumer controls video quality and speed by trading off various other factors.
-Emerging applications such as video e-mail or open source applications for private party content generation, editing and archiving, and cloud asset management would give further control to the end-user.
+Open source and proprietary applications such as video e-mail, private party content generation, editing and archiving, and cloud asset management would give further control to the end-user.

 What youll learn